KPZ fluctuations in the planar stochastic heat equation: Randomized shifts

 Since the second event is in $\sigma(\xi_{k+1},\xi_{k+2},\ldots )$, so is the first, and since this holds for all $k$, $\{Z=0\}$ is a tail event for the $\xi$.
 Kolmogorov's 0-1 law implies the claim. \end{proof}

 Let $W_n=\exp\{-\sum_{i=1}^n m_i^2/2\}$, and let $w_n=E_QW_n$.
 Let $\tilde Q_n$ be the distribution of $m_1,\ldots, m_n$, biased by $W_n$, that is, for any test function $F$

 Clearly, the distributions $\tilde Q_n$ determine the law of $m$.
-The following proposition tells us that $Z$ determines $m$. \begin{proposition} Under $\tilde Q_n$ the $m_i$ have all exponential moments.
-If $E_PZ=1$, then the Laplace transforms satisfy
+The following proposition tells us that $Z$ determines $m$. \begin{proposition} Under $\tilde Q_n$, $(m_1,\ldots,m_n)$ has all exponential moments. \\ If $E_PZ=1$, then the Laplace transforms satisfy

-\end{proposition} Note that the left hand side is analytic in $\xi_1,\ldots \xi_n$, so even though the right is only defined almost everywhere, it has a continuous version (which is, of course, unique). \begin{proof} For the first claim, let $1\le k\le n$.
+\end{proposition} Note that the left hand side of \eqref{e:abovedisplay} is analytic in $\xi_1,\ldots \xi_n$, so even though the right is only defined almost everywhere, it has a unique continuous version. \begin{proof} For the first claim, let $1\le k\le n$.
 We have for all $t\in\mathbb R$,

 since the expression in the expectation is bounded.

 For the second, note that by definition \eqref{e:Qtdef} the left hand side equals

 our usual martingale approximation of $Z$.
 So we need to prove $ Z_n=E_P[Z\,|\,\xi_1,\ldots,\xi_n]. $ This is equivalent to uniform integrability, or $E_PZ=1$. \end{proof}